aarongilly/blog/content/Pages/PDW.md

     - Documentation
     - Designing & packaging plugins

-1. Formerly known as Data Journal.
+[^1]: Formerly known as Data Journal.
 Formerly known as Life Tracker.
-Formerly known as Demetri List. [↩](https://aarongilly.com/pdw/#fnref:1)
+Formerly known as Demetri List.

-2. I’d argue that 90% of all apps aren’t anything you couldn’t do with spreadsheets.
-Spreadsheets rock. [↩](https://aarongilly.com/pdw/#fnref:2)
+[^2]:I’d argue that 90% of all apps aren’t anything you couldn’t do with spreadsheets.
+Spreadsheets rock.

+[^3]: Here it would be natural to ask "if there's a sweet spot and you passed it, why not stop, go back, and remain there?"
+That's what I would do if the whole purpose of the PDW for me *was* as simple as "capture, retain, and interact with data".
+In reality for me it is those things **plus** a phenomenal technical playground.
+A place to try out new techniques I learn with regard to coding, system design/architecture, and documentation.

-3. Highly recommend if you’re doing this to have a single “write to the tracker” shortcut that all the other shortcuts call.
+[^4]: Highly recommend if you’re doing this to have a single “write to the tracker” shortcut that all the other shortcuts call.
 Originally every shortcut had its own “send to the cloud” step… then I changed the logic in the cloud and I had to change ~30 shortcuts individually.
-I switched them all to point towards a common “middleware”, which then handled security stuff, then the middleware points to the “Set Entry” shortcut which actually writes data to the cloud via the _“Get contents of URL”_ shortcut action. [↩](https://aarongilly.com/pdw/#fnref:3)
+I switched them all to point towards a common “middleware”, which then handled security stuff, then the middleware points to the “Set Entry” shortcut which actually writes data to the cloud via the _“Get contents of URL”_ shortcut action.